deepthought42/QanairyIDE/README.md

   Go to chrome Settings > Extensions and click "Load Unpacked".
 Add folder where Qanairy IDE repository was saved The plugin should now be loaded

+  Once the extension is installed make sure that your browser is in "developer mode"(Unpacked apps don't work with developer mode disabled)